 Coming soon: The Publisher Module

-From the end of 2023, Manuscript Manager will offer a Publisher Module to extend the functionality of the MM peer review platform.
+Manuscript Manager will shortly be offering a Publisher Module to extend the functionality of the MM peer review platform.

 The Publisher Module is a bundle of highly specialized features and integrations, designed to enable publishers to deliver even better service, work more efficiently, and ultimately publish more and better science, faster.
 It is an optional extended feature set, purchasable on top of our standard peer review platform.

 - Full manuscript data extraction from Word to XML

 - Author-driven manuscript transfer between journals

 - Single Sign-On with ORCiD or Publisher profile